pedroposada/react-webpack-koa-mongodb-demo/README.md

-# Todos Demo - React Redux JWT Koa MongoDB
+# Todos Fullstack Demo - React Redux JWT Koa MongoDB

-Application written in Javascript to illustrate the use and implementation of a number of libraries and techologies as follows:
+Application written in Javascript to illustrate the use and implementation of a client/server web application using React, Redux, Jason Web Token, Koa, MongoDB.

+This repo consists of a client-side application with a login page and a todo's list page.
+And a server-side application that provides an API to persist all action that happen in the client.

 ## Client
 - React - used for presentation layer to render styled HTML on the client (browser).